 VICE: Hi Jerome.
 So, is anyone actually taking this guide seriously in Malaysia?

 Jerome Kugan: Discussions about sexuality are still very taboo in mainstream Malaysian society, even though we've always had our fair share of sexual diversity.
 Most Malaysians don't really want to face the issue because it's quite personal, but this absurd guide, whether it's taken seriously or not, is part of a growing movement within the conservative right that sees LGBTs as deprived of moralistic and religious values.

-Are you concerned that, if this going to be the norm, Malaysia's next generation are going to be raised as homophobes?
+Are you concerned that, if this going to be the norm, Malaysia's next generation is going to be raised as homophobes?

 Is there a particular reason it's been brought up again like this?

-Wow, that sucks.
-Lastly, settle this for me: Every single gay guy in Malaysia wears a V-neck the whole time, right?
+Lastly, settle this for me: Every single gay guy in Malaysia wears a V-neck all the time, right?

-After talking to Jerome, I decided to take the guide for a test run using Grindr, the mobile phone app that instantly pops a whole bunch of horny gay men from the local area into your pocket.
-Granted, I conducted my highly scientific experiment in London, not Malaysia, but considering how ridiculously generalised the guide was, I figured you could probably apply it anywhere in the world.
+After talking to Jerome, I decided to take the guide for a test run using Grindr, the mobile phone app that instantly pops a whole bunch of horny gay men from your immediate area into your pocket.
+Granted, I conducted my highly scientific experiment in London, not Malaysia, but considering how ridiculously generalized the guide was, I figured you could probably apply it anywhere in the world.

 By the way, if you're ever feeling lonely, go on Grindr.
 It's a very friendly place.